Feupos/key_value_pair_storage/README.md

 Simple application to allow storage of key value pairs.

+Template for project structure is generated with base from https://github.com/filipdutescu/modern-cpp-template

 ### Prerequisites

 To use the project you need the following tools: